thindil/steamsky/README.md

 There are currently 2 versions of the game:

-* 7.0.x: "stable" version of game.
+* 8.0.x: "stable" version of game.
 This version will receive bug fixes but no new features.
-Source code for this version is in the *7.0* branch.
+Source code for this version is in the *8.0* branch.
+  **This** version.
-* 7.x: "development" version of game, future version 8.0.
+* 8.x: "development" version of game, future version 9.0.
 This is where game feature updates happen.
 Due to new features, save compatibility will typically break between releases.
 Use this version at your own risk.
-  Source code for this version is in the *trunk* branch. **This** version.
+  Source code for this version is in the *trunk* branch.

 ## Build game from sources